normanzb/playcorder-core-as3/README.md

 ####Events

+1. onready - fire when playcorder is ready
-1. recorder_onconnected
+2. recorder_onconnected
 2. recorder_ondisconnected
 3. recorder_onstarted
 4. recorder_onstopped
 5. recorder_onchange -  possible event code are:

     * microphone.not_found - trigger when microphone is unplugged
     * microphone.found - trigger when microphone is plugged
     * microphone.muted - trigger when microphone is muted
     * microphone.unmuted - trigger when microphone is unmuted

 6. recorder_onerror - possible event code are:
     * connection.fail - fire when the connection failed.